Aliahmed0913/Restaurant_APIs/README.md

-this RESTful APIs for little lemon project for cart , order , orderitem and menuitem with ability to change on character of users. apply authorization,authentication,throttling and permissions
+this RESTful APIs for little lemon project for cart , order , orderitem and menuitem with ability to change on character of users. apply authorization(roles),authentication(token_based),throttling and permissions